prtkgpt/questdb.io/docs/concept/sql-execution-order.md

 ---
 title: SQL execution order
 sidebar_label: SQL execution order
+description:
-description: Execution order for SQL clauses in QuestDB.
+  Execution order for SQL clauses in QuestDB.
+This covers the SQL keywords you are used to as well as QuestDB's extensions to the language.
 ---

 QuestDB attempts to implement standard ANSI SQL.
 We also attempt to be